JPezza101/PLC-Tag-Manager/README.md

 + .CSV export sees first comma in tag name as delimiter for multidimensional arrays - 'Alarm_Message[0,0]'.
 Shifts each column one to the right.

 ### PLANNED
-+ ~~A search function will be added to the Tag List screen to allow filtering of the tag list based on name.~~ Added 03/10/23
++ A search function will be added to the Tag List screen to allow filtering of the tag list based on name.
+(In Progress)
 + Import existing excel file to download to tags.
++ Change read functions to asynchronous to prevent application from freezing up when reading large tags.

 ---